 At this point I was satisfied I got the location pretty much settled.
 However, after discovering that in Max Alvarez’s film-noir blog, his street desciptions were similar, but not exactly the same, I decided to try to dig up some vintage photos of the area to make sure my conclusions were correct.

-Months later, after the digital archives of the 1940 NYC tax photos were put online, I was able to find a few better vintage shots of the area, including both Ferry and Jacobs Streets.
+Months later, after the digital archives of the 1939-41 NYC tax photos were released online, I was able to find a few better vintage shots of the area, including both Ferry and Jacobs Streets.
 Strangely, almost all the photos I found happend to have been taken from the reverse angle, but I did find one that was nearly identical with the film.

 Even though most of the tax photos were taken from reverse angles from the film, they clearly showed the same buildings that appeared in the scene, and offered a nice glimpse into an area that used to be affectionately known as “the Swamp.”

 This was another scene that fortunately had a storefront included in one of the shots that helped lead me to figuring out the location.
 After the cab crosses the main intersection, you can see a store that has a sign that reads, “Walker & F______ Tailors.”
 Even though I couldn’t read the second name on the sign, I was still able to find the tailors address in the 1950 yellow pages, which was at 52 Broadway.
 That meant the taxicab traveled east on Exchange Place, crossed Broadway, and continued on towards (the very snappy sounding) New Street, where you can see the edge of the extant building at 30 Broad Street.

 As far as I could tell, the only other extant building I could find from this scene was 42 Trinity Place (which you can see at the end of Excahnge Place in the first “before/after” picture above), Sadly, the building ended up getting demolished shortly after I took that picture in 2017.